E1visz/EC504-Molecule-database/README.md

 ## Work Breakdown
 * Suli Hu
 	- Wrote command line interface.
   	- Implemented MolecularProperty() class.
 	- Most similar search function: look for 4 cases to find the most similar molecule given an input molecule file
   	- Designing the graph data structure implementing MoleculeGraph() class.
   	- Implemented graphMatch() class.
 * Peixi Zhao
   	- Designing the graph data structure implementing MoleculeGraph() class.
   	- Implemented graphMatch() class.
  	- Researched and implemented findSubgraph() Method.
-  - Researched and implemented solution for Isomorphism problem, i.e same_graph class and all its methods
   	- Wrote Install.txt.
 * Chenhui Zhu
 	- Wrote test cases for main and put in formatting for test cases
   	- Built the data structure framework (layered HashMap)
 	- Implemented add_Molecule() Method.
 	- Implemented find_Molecule() Method.
 	- Wrote a bunch of Error catching constraints.
 * Jinyu Tian
 	- Worked on setting up an Android-app to add and search for molecules and finishing these functions(not implemented in final program).
   	- Assisted in designing data structure for the prototype.
   	- Assisted in building the data structure framework.
   	- Wrote Readme.md
 * Xushan Hu
 	- Worked on setting up a web-app to add and search for molecules (not implemented in final program), it can add multiple .txt files of molecule locally to database.
   	- Finished downloading 1,0000 known compounds from an existing database (we used Pubchem) into our molecular database.
  	- Wrote a bunch of Error catching constraints.
   	- Wrote Readme.md
 ## Web App Interface